 The spa industry is a multi-billion dollar business, with customers willing to spend their hard-earned money on spa and salon services including body wraps, body treatments, massage services, beauty and grooming, and fitness.
-Between 2017 and 2022, the day spa and wellness industry is expected to grow from just under $94 billion to $127.6 billion.
-Continuing with this trend, the industry is expected to reach over $133 billion by 2027.
+In the last 5 years, the day spa and wellness industry is expected to grow from just under $94 billion to $127.6 billion.
+Continuing with this trend, the industry is expected to reach over $133 billion over the next 10 years.

 What are the Key Segments of the Spa Industry?

 The industry can be broken into the following key segments:

 Natural spas are for people who want to take care of the environment while getting pampered using organic, all-natural products.
 All of these products need to be free of harmful chemicals and other ingredients that might irritate the skin.
 The equipment used needs to be super clean so things don’t break out in a rash, and you’ll also need a license to sell products in your spa.

 Nail spas are the perfect place for people who want to have their nails done, but it’s also perfect for businesses, schools, or other places that might want to offer nail care services.
 The best part about nail spas is that they can be a one-stop-shop for a variety of different things in the beauty world.
 All you have to do is make sure your spa equipment and location are up to par, and you’ll soon start attracting customers looking to get their nails done with friends or family members.